alphagov/govuk-import-export-prototype/guidance/get-a-licence-to-export-energy-related-goods-technology-and-services.markdown

 There's no fee for a licence.

-##Trafficking and brokering

-You must have a trade control licence if you or your company is involved in trafficking and brokering.

-This can include anything that helps to transfer items from one country to another.
-For example:

-- arranging or negotiating sales
-- arranging intra company transfers
-- drop shipping

-Use the [SPIRE service](https://www.spire.trade.gov.uk/spire/fox/espire/LOGIN/login) to apply for a Standard Individual Trade Control licence.

-There’s no charge for a licence.

 ##Providing financial assistance to traders

 You’ll need a separate financial assistance licence if you or your company provide financial assistance related to oil or gas services.